Adrian Chiles on how he cut down his drinking from 100 units a week - NewsBreak

 5. Alternate booze with water

 “If wine is being freely poured, fill your glass with water once you’ve drunk the wine.
-Don’t drink any more wine until you’ve finished the water.”
+Don’t drink any more wine until you’ve finished the water.”6.
+Consider alcohol-free drinks

 “If you’re the kind of drinker who struggles to stop drinking once you start, consider making your first couple of drinks alcohol-free.”